-Windows Firewall with Advanced Security, a Microsoft Management Console (MMC) snap-in, in Windows 7 & Vista is a stateful, host-based firewall that filters incoming and outgoing connections based on its configuration.
+Windows Defender Firewall with Advanced Security, a Microsoft Management Console (MMC) snap-in, in Windows 10/8/7/Vista is a stateful, host-based firewall that filters incoming and outgoing connections based on its configuration.

-Its is a very exhaustive document and its contents, inter alia, include:
+It is a very exhaustive document and its contents, among other things, include:

 - Tools and Procedures Used to Troubleshoot Windows Firewall

 - Viewing Firewall and IPsec Events in Event Viewer

 - Verifying that Key Firewall and IPsec Services are Working

 - Capturing Firewall and IPsec Events with Netsh WFP

 - Windows Firewall Is Blocking a Program

 - Verify that Windows Firewall is enabled for your network location